myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 In order to connect to the Cayenne Cloud, you will need to setup a **Connection Profile** in MQTT.fx.
 To do so, click on the **cogwheel** icon or select **Extras** > **Edit Connection Profiles** from the menu.
 The *Edit Connection Profiles* screen appears.
 From this screen you can enter in all the required information needed to complete a profile for connecting to Cayenne.

-All of the required information we need can be found on the Cayenne dashboard’s Connect screen.
-Refer to the Connect screen and the informaiton below to complete creating your connection profile to Cayenne.
+*TIP: All of the required information we need can be found on the Cayenne dashboard’s Connect screen.
+Refer to the Connect screen and the informaiton below to complete creating your connection profile to Cayenne.*

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Cayenne-dashboard-Connect-screen.png" width="660" height="395" alt="cayenne-dashboard-connect-screen"><br/><br/></p>